 Copy permalink to share

 Viburnum bracteatum Rehder.
 Common name: Limerock Arrow-wood.
 Phenology: Late Apr-early May.
-Habitat: Rocky upland woodlands, bluffs, ledges, stream banks, usually over calcareous rock.
+Habitat: Rocky upland woodlands, bluff, ledges, stream banks, usually over calcareous rock.
 Distribution: Se.
 TN south to nw.
 GA and ne.
 AL; disjunct westward in the Ozark region of s.
 MO, nw.
 AR, and e.
 OK.

 Origin/Endemic status: Endemic